Wyoming, Michigan: Great Recession

+In August 2025, the City of Wyoming opened the Godwin Mercado, a seasonal farmers market and community event center.
+The marketplace is located on a 5-acre parcel that was once the parking lot for Site 36.

+In September 2025, a 12-foot wide ADA accessible pedestrian bridge spanning 28th Street between Burlingame Avenue and Clyde Park Avenue was opened.
+The bridge, which features lighting and a snow melt system, was 100% grant funded and did not involve any city property tax revenue.
+The bridge connects Wyoming's City Center to 4.6 miles of non-motorized ADA accessible trails completed in spring 2025.

 Geography

 According to the U.S. Census Bureau, the city has a total area of 24.95 sqmi, of which 24.74 sqmi is land and 0.22 sqmi (0.88%) is water.

 The city is situated southwest of Grand Rapids and south of the Grand River.
 Buck Creek spans the city and created a valley of dark loam soil that was used historically for farming, while elevated land above the valley is dense clay soil.
 In the northern area of Wyoming just south of the Grand River, pockets of gravel and gypsum also exist.
 Some areas in Wyoming had caverns and sinkholes in the past, possibly created by water pockets eroding limestone and sandstone, though most of these features have likely collapsed due to their instability.